ReactiveBayes/RxInfer.jl/docs/src/manuals/inference-execution.md

 ### [Posterior marginal updates](@id user-guide-inference-execution-marginal-updates)

-The `ReactiveMP` inference engine has a reactive API and operates in terms of Observables and Actors.
+The `RxInfer` inference engine has a reactive API and operates in terms of Observables and Actors.
 For detailed information about these concepts we refer to [Rocket.jl documentation](https://biaslab.github.io/Rocket.jl/stable/observables/about/).

 We use `getmarginal` function from `ReactiveMP` to get a posterior marginal updates observable: